Dynamic DFS Tree in Undirected Graphs: breaking the $O(m)$ barrier: Applications

 \item Vertex $x$ and $a(x)$ lies on different paths in $P_t$

-We first note that $x$ and $a(x)$ would belong to same tree (say $T_0$) in $\TT$, since disjoint tree partitioning ensures the absence of edges between two subtrees in $\TT$.
+Let $x$ belong to $T_0$ in the initial disjoint tree partitioning $\TT\cup\PP$.
+We claim that $a(x)$ would also belong to same tree $T_0$.
+This is because disjoint tree partitioning ensures the absence of edges between two subtrees in $\TT$.
 Let $z$ be the highest ancestor of $x$ in $T_0$ such that $(x,z)$ is an edge in $G+U$.
 Let $p_z$ be the path in $P_t$ containing vertex $z$.

 We now prove that $a(x)$ belongs to $p_z$.
 Recall that as the algorithm proceeds, our partitioning $\PP\cup \TT$ evolves with time.
 Let $T_1$ be the tree in $\TT$ containing vertex $z$ just before $p_z$ is attached to $T^*$.
 Then $T_1$ is either same as $T_0$, or a subtree of $T_0$ (see Figure \ref{figure:bi-connectivity} (i)).
-Also, $a(x)$ must lie in tree $T_1$, since it cannot be an ancestor of $z$ in $T_0$.
-Now let $T_2$ be the tree containing $x$ which is obtained on removal of $p_z$ from $T_1$.
+Also, $a(x)$ must lie in tree $T_1$ since it cannot be an ancestor of $z$ in $T_0$.
+Now, let $T_2$ be the tree containing $x$ which is obtained on removal of $p_z$ from $T_1$.
 Since $z$ is an ancestor of $x$ in $T_0$, the vertices in $T_2$ will eventually hang from some descendant of $z$ (not necessarily proper) in $T^*$.
-For $a(x)$ to be the highest neighbor of $x$ in $T^*$, it should be an ancestor of $z$ in $T^*$ which is only possible if $a(x)\in p_z$.
+For $a(x)$ to be the highest neighbor of $x$ in $T^*$, it should be an ancestor of $z$ in $T^*$, which is only possible if $a(x)\in p_z$.

-Therefore, for each vertex $x$ belonging to a tree $T_0$ in $\TT$, we calculate the highest ancestor of $z$ of $x$ in $T_0$ which has an edge incident from $T_0$.
-Now once $T^*$ is constructed let $p_z(\in P_t)$ be the path containing vertex $z$.
-We query our data structure for an edge $(u,x)$ such that the end point $u$ is closest to $H(p_z)$ on path $p_z$, and add $u$ to $A(x)$.
-Note that if $a(x)$ also lies in $T_0$, then $u$ must be same as $a(x)$ (see Figure \ref{figure:bi-connectivity} (iii)). \end{enumerate}
+Therefore, for each vertex $x$ belonging to a tree $T_0$ in $\TT$, we calculate the highest ancestor $z$ of $x$ in $T_0$ such that $(x,z)$ is an edge in $G+U$.
+We compute a list $l(z)$ that consist of all the vertices $x$ whose highest ancestor in $T_0$ is $z$.
+Now, when $p_z$ is added to $T^*$, we process $l(z)$ as follows.
+For every $v\in l(z)$, we query $\cal D$ for an edge $(u,v)$ where $u$ is closest to $H(p_z)$ on path $p_z$, and add $u$ to $A(v)$.
+Note that if $a(x)$ also lies in $T_0$, then $u$ must be same as $a(x)$ (see Figure \ref{figure:bi-connectivity} (iii)).